lolbat/What-is-wrong-blog/content/posts/Watching Black Panther.md

 Namor is primarily a lever to push Shuri into becoming Black Panther and overcoming her scientific bias.
 The heart-shaped herbs that are a part of the process of becoming Black Panther work because it opens the recipient up to the power of all previous Black Panthers.
 It is a religious experience.

 This artificial dichotomy is only possible if you subscribe to a traditional idea of what spirituality is and how it is expressed.
 Shuri is steeped in Wakandan culture and she should believe, or accept as a fact, that the Blank Panthers have a connection to the previous holders of the title.
 She can do that and still be a scientist.
-She can do that and still be able to deal with her grief. x
+She can do that and still be able to deal with her grief.

+Mind you, it all leads to a great scene with [Michael B. Jordan](https://www.themoviedb.org/person/135651-michael-b-jordan).